SrushtiArekar/RPA_UiPath/RPAChallenge/ReadMe.md

 ## 📌 How It Works

-1. Opens the Excel file `RPAChallenge.xlsx`
+1. Opens the Excel file `RPAChallenge1.xlsx`
 2. Reads each row into a DataTable
 3. Navigates to `https://rpachallenge.com/`
 4. Clicks "Start"